epeli/skydivejkl.fi/README.md

 Where `xx.xx.xx.xx` is the ip address or hostname of the server.

-Then just execute the `pico.yaml` playbook using the `hosts` file.
+Then just execute the `pico.yaml` playbook using the `production` file.

-    ansible-playbook -k -u root -i hosts pico.yaml
+    ansible-playbook -k -u root -i production pico.yaml

 [Ansible]: http://www.ansible.com
 [Pico]: http://pico.dev7studios.com/